richo/zephyros/README.md

 - 4.0
     - *Way* more stable
+    - Includes new Clojure lib
+    - Includes new Go lib
     - Adds support for any language that can speak JSON over TCP
-    - Removes JS api (so don't upgrade if you don't want to rewrite your config in something else)
+    - Removes JS api
     - Slight API changes to Ruby lib
-    - Includes new Clojure lib
-    - Includes new Go lib
 - 3.1
     - Added a fuzzy-matching `choose_from` method to the Ruby API (it's pretty sweet)
 - 3.0